A service provided by the BC Centre for Disease Control

 Treatment

-Genital warts are treated by a health care provider or with prescription medications at home.
+Genital warts are treated by a health care provider, or with prescription medications at home.
 Treatments are applied directly to the genital warts to stimulate your body’s immune response.
-You may need several treatments over a 4 to 16 week period.
+You may need several treatments over a 4-to-16-week period.
 Talk to your health care provider to find the best option for you.

 Sexual Partners